marceljaworski/linux-commands/README.md

 49. top - View active processes live with their system usage
 50. useradd and usermod - Add new user or change existing users data
 51. passwd - Create or update passwords for existing users
+52. ssh student@ubuntu
+53. shutdown -h - shutdown the system
+54. shtudown -r - reboot the system
+54. `which diff` or `whereis diff` - locate a file in the local system
+55. `tree` - Displays a tree view of the filesystem

+## Absolute pathname method

+`cd /usr/bin`

+## Relative pathname method

+`cd ../../usr/bin`

 [source: www.digitalocean.com] (https://www.digitalocean.com/community/tutorials/linux-commands)